oopanuga/Seo-Pack/README.md

 UrlPolicyConfiguration.Configure().LowercasePolicy().WwwPolicy().NoTrailingSlashPolicy()
 ```

 Outbound urls - Creating Canonical outbound urls.
-These return absolute urls by default but have an overload to return relative urls
+SeoPack Url helpers return absolute urls by default.
+However there is an overload that can be used to specify that relative urls should be returned.
 ```c#
 @Url.SpRouteUrl("Users", new { pageNumber = 1 })
 @Url.SpActionUrl("Index", "Users", new { pageNumber = 1 })